Helping people and systems think differently about health, behaviour and change

 Teens

 Through online or in person sessions, I work with teens to manage stress, build confidence and develop resilience.
-I also support those who experience difficulties attending school and/or have a chronic health condition.
+I also support those who experience difficulties managing or attending school.

 • Empty classroom with students' desks arranged in rows, each desk with school supplies, books, and pencil cases.
 Chalkboard at the front with written text and posters on the walls, large window letting in natural light, and a door on the right side.